appvia/KubernetesHelloWorld/README.md

 ## Create the cluster

-Once all these components are installed, we are ready to create our local kubernetes cluster.
+Once all these components are installed, we are ready to create our local Kubernetes cluster.

-First we need a little configuration to prepare our new kubernetes node.
+First we need a little configuration to prepare our new Kubernetes node.
 Make a file as below:

 ```yaml
 # Save this to 'kind.config.yaml'